dariopb/traefikServiceFabricPlugin/README.md

 ```

 ## Supported Labels (since 0.2.x) ##

+*Entrypoints section*
+* **traefik.http.entrypoints** Comma separated list of entrypoints to be assigned to router, e.g., Web, WebSecure.

 *Rule section*
 * **traefik.http.rule**    Traefik rule to apply [PathPrefix(`/dario`))].
 This rule is added on top of the default path generation.
 If this is set, you **have** to define a middleware to remove the prefix for the service to receive the stripped path.